soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ![Main investigation page for AIR](media/air-maininvestigationpage.png)

-On this page, you have several options:
+Here, you have several options:
 - Navigate directly to an investigation (click an Investigation ID).
 - Apply filters to the Investigation State, Status, Time, or a combination of all, to get a filtered list.
 - Export the data to a CSV file.